 Yes and no. EMV cards have been used in other countries for many years but are just now reaching the United States.
 As of October 2015, all restaurants and other merchants are required to have implemented the EMV standards.
-If those merchants are not EMV compliant by the October deadline, they would be liable for any fraudulent credit card transactions.
+If those merchants are not EMV compliant by the October deadline, they would be liable for any fraudulent credit or debit card transactions.
 In the past it was the financial institutions that typically absorbed those costs.

 Very easy!
 However, there is a small learning curve to using the chip-enabled cards.
 Instead of swiping your card, you will do what is called “card dipping”.
 Card dipping simply means that you insert your card (face up) into a terminal/ATM slot and leave it through the transaction process, versus swiping the card.
 To authorize your transactions, just follow the prompts given on the terminal.